 LinuxGSM Stats is an

-All data collected is used to provide an insight of which game servers, distro and servers are popular with game server admins.
-This will assist in prioritising LinuxGSM development and give me (Daniel Gibbs) a never before insight of the numbers of people using LinuxGSM.
+All data collected is used to provide an insight into which game servers, distro and servers are popular with game server admins.
+This will assist in prioritising LinuxGSM development and give me (Daniel Gibbs) a never before insight into the numbers of people using LinuxGSM.
 This is a massive personal motivator as it has previously been difficult to know how many people actually use LinuxGSM.

 Below is a list of types of data collected

 - Game Server - Knowing the game server you are running gives insights in to which servers are popular and can help shape development priorities.

 - Distro - It is useful to know which distros LinuxGSM is being used on to help focus development.